 What kind of discharge is normal during menopause?

-During menopause, it's normal to have very little or no discharge at all.
+During menopause, it's normal to have very little or no vaginal discharge at all.
 If you do experience discharge, it's usually clear or light yellow, thin and watery, slightly mucus-like, and mostly odorless.
 This type of discharge is just your body's normal response to the hormonal changes and decreased estrogen during menopause.

 What color is discharge after menopause?